ivankrato/raspberry-pi-cdplayer/README.md

 Raspberry Pi CD/MP3 player usable with PiFace CAD 2 and with web/mobile interface.
 It autoplays audio and MP3 CDs and MP3s from USB disks and is controllable from web interface, Android app or PiFace CAD 2 module (including IR remote controll).
 Written in Python/React/React Native.
+Made as a bachelor's thesis at University of South Bohemia.

 ## Requirements